cajones93/Project1/README.md

 3. Select 'Pages' from the menu bar on the left of the page.
 4. Under 'Source' select the 'Branch' dropdown menu and select the main branch.
 5. Once selected, click the 'Save'.
-6. Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.
+6. Deployment should be confirmed by a message saying "Your site is published at" followed by the web address.

 ## Credits
 List of used resources for your website (text, images, snippets of code, projects....)